rexruan/example-demo/README.md

-# Oneflow - FrontEnd Assignment

-Create a web-application using React as presented below.
+# Here is a demo from previous FrontEnd assignmnet

 ## General